astrutz/nuxt-template/README.md

 $ git push -u origin master
 ```

-* Transfer ownership to user `ecm-cc`, credentials can be found in Keepass#
+* Transfer ownership of your repository to user `ecm-cc`, credentials can be found in Keepass
 * Connect to the Azure VM via WinSCP, credentials can be found in Keepass
 * Create a new folder under `/home/adm_ecm` named _YOURAPPNAME_
 * Copy the whole content of your local `/YOURAPPNAME` to the remote folder `/YOURAPPNAME`